Cuqui Bienzobas: Coaching career

 In 1949, he obtained the title of national coach in the 1st promotion of the national category coaching course and retired as a footballer.
-He coached Deportivo de La Coruña in the First Division during the last three games of the 1948–49 season.
+He coached Deportivo de La Coruña in the La Liga during the last three games of the 1948–49 season.
 He continued this new role with UD Orensana, a debuting team in Spanish Second Division, which he managed to classify in a creditable 7th place.
 He then went on to coach his former team, CA Osasuna, for 2 consecutive seasons, although he did not manage to promote the Navarrese team to the First Division.
 He also directed Caudal Deportivo in the 1953–54 season and the beginning of the following season.

 He then went on to coach the Deportivo de La Coruña youth team until in 1955, he signed for CD Ourense, a team in the Spanish Third Division that had come to replace the defunct Orensana.
 Cuqui Bienzobas coached the club for three seasons, qualifying the team on all three occasions to compete in the play-off for promotion to the Second Division, although he was unsuccessful on any of the three occasions.
 In the 1958–59 season, he coached SD Eibar in the Third Division.
-In the 1959–60 season, Pontevedra CF hired Cuqui as coach due to his success at Ourense and promoted Pontevedra to Segunda Division.
-His last club is Pontevedra CF between 1959 and 1962.
+In the 1959–60 season, Pontevedra CF hired Cuqui as coach due to his success at Ourense and promoted Pontevedra to La Liga2 (second division).
+His last club is Pontevedra between 1959 and 1962.